My Journey to Minimalism: How I Discovered It & How to Know If It's Right for You

 - River Hawthorne

-A couple years ago, I had one of those moments where the walls feel like they're closing in, not because my house was shrinking (although it definitely was), but because my stuff was taking up so much mental and physical space.
-I was tripping over things I didn't use, cleaning rooms that never seemed tidy, and realizing that a lot of my belongings weren't actually adding any joy to my life.
+A couple of years ago, I had one of those moments when the walls felt like they were closing in.
+It wasn't because my house was shrinking—though it definitely was—but because my stuff was taking up so much mental and physical space.
+I found myself tripping over things I didn’t use, cleaning rooms that never seemed tidy, and realizing that many of my belongings weren’t adding any joy to my life.

 Around the same time, life circumstances nudged me into a smaller space.
-First I downsized by about 600 square feet, and then, a little more than a year later, I downsized again, losing another 600 square feet.
-Suddenly my tiny little apartment was bursting at the seams.
+First, I downsized by about 600 square feet.
+Then, a little more than a year later, I downsized again, losing another 600 square feet.
+Suddenly, my tiny apartment was bursting at the seams.
 Every surface was crowded, every closet was overflowing, and I was exhausted from trying to keep up with it all.

 That became the catalyst for letting things go.
-At first I was just making space because I had to, but it felt so freeing, so good, that I kept going.
-This was the moment I stumbled into minimalism, not as a trendy aesthetic or a stuffy set of rules to be followed, but as a way of simply breathing easier.
+At first, I was just making space because I had to, but it felt so freeing and good that I kept going.
+This was the moment I stumbled into minimalism—not as a trendy aesthetic or a stuffy set of rules to follow, but as a way to simply breathe easier.

 What Minimalism Really Means